-Copeland’s first book, Blood & Volume: Inside New York’s Israeli Mafia (Barricade, 2007) marked the first time a journalist gained inside access to the brutal crime syndicate that operated in the 1980’s.
-Blood & Volume was the 2011 First Runner-Up, Legacy Nonfiction category of the Eric Hoffer Awards for Independent Books.
-Publisher’s Weekly called the book a "thrilling guts-and-glory look inside the Israeli organized crime machine of 1980s New York City...The wild ride Copeland unfurls has all the insane highs and lows an audience familiar with Blow and Wiseguy expects, and they don't disappoint...a story so entertaining that, were it not rooted in such ably handled characters—at once despicable, pitiable and human—it might be unbelievable."
+Dave Copeland is the author of Blood & Volume: Inside New York’s Israeli Mafia (Barricade, 2007), which won the Eric Hoffer Award For Independent Books and marked the first time a journalist gained inside access to the brutal crime syndicate that operated in New York City in the 1980’s.
+According to Publisher’s Weekly, the book is a "thrilling guts-and-glory look inside the Israeli organized crime machine of 1980s New York City...The wild ride Copeland unfurls has all the insane highs and lows an audience familiar with Blow and Wiseguy expects, and they don't disappoint...a story so entertaining that, were it not rooted in such ably handled characters—at once despicable, pitiable and human—it might be unbelievable."